haskell/security-advisories/PROCESS.md

 their findings.
 If for some reason they are uncomfortable with our process, their choice of disclosure terms prevails.

-### Embargo exceptions

-To keep the embargo period short and effective, the HSRT may choose to open bug reports.
-Issues that take too much time to be fixed (e.g., more than 2 weeks) or issues that require a complex patch are usually better solved in the open.
-Only under unusual circumstances should any embargo extend past 90 days.

 ### Downstream stakeholders

 Haskell packages are used in a number of distributions,